The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Preliminaries

 Two CRNs are termed {\bf dynamically equivalent} if, perhaps after relabelling of species, they give rise to the same set of mass action differential equations (a precise definition is given in Appendix~\ref{appdyniso}).
 Such CRNs are termed ``unconditionally confoundable'' in \cite{CraciunPanteaIdentifiability}, where a criterion for such equivalence is given.
 Non-isomorphic CRNs may be dynamically equivalent as we see in Example~\ref{exdyneq} below.

 \begin{example}[Dynamically equivalent, but non-isomorphic, CRNs] Consider the pair of networks

 and

-It is easily seen that these CRNs are not isomorphic; they do, however, give rise to the same set of mass action differential equations after a rescaling of one rate constant, and are thus dynamically equivalent in the sense used here.
+It is easily seen that these CRNs are not isomorphic; they do, however, give rise to the same set of mass action differential equations and are thus dynamically equivalent in the sense used here.
 In fact they are equivalent in an even simpler sense described in Appendix~\ref{appdyniso}. \end{example}

 \begin{remark}[More subtle equivalences between networks] Two networks may fail to be dynamically equivalent in the sense used here, but nevertheless give rise to the same set of differential equations after some natural recoordinatisation.
 More details and an example are in Appendix~\ref{secnondeq}. \end{remark}